 In ALA 225, you'll become part of a cohort of Michigan undergrads interning in the U.S. and abroad.
 As part of the one-credit course, join an online community where you reflect on your internship experience, share insights, and hone your writing skills.
 Credit is earned via the academic requirements associated with the course.

-For virtual internship funding, please visit the LSA Internship Scholarship page to see how your virtual internship qualifies.
+For internship funding, please visit the LSA Internship Scholarship page to see how your virtual internship qualifies.

 In this course you will:

 - Learn and anticipate the common stages of an internship.

 - Establish personal and professional goals.
 Develop networks within and outside the organization.

 - Contribute to an online forum to make meaning of your experiences.